The Geometry of integrable systems. Tau functions and homology of Spectral curves. Perturbative definition: Deformations of spectral curves

-\br[Rauch variational formula] Consider a family of spectral curves, $\spcurve=(\curve,\x,\y,B)$ where $B$ is choosen to be the fundamental 2nd kind differential \cite{Fay, MumTata} on the curve $\curve$ equipped with a Torelli marking -- this $B$ is sometimes called the Bergman or Bergman-Schiffer kernel \cite{BergSchif} --.
+\br[Rauch variational formula] Consider a family of spectral curves, $\spcurve=(\curve,\x,\y,B)$ where $\curve$ is a compact connected surface, and where $B$ is choosen to be the fundamental 2nd kind differential \cite{Fay, MumTata} on the curve $\curve$ equipped with a Torelli marking -- this $B$ is sometimes called the Bergman or Bergman-Schiffer kernel \cite{BergSchif} --.
 In other words, $B$ is determined by $(\curve_{\text{marked}},\x,\y)$, and thus gets deformed under deformations of $(\curve_{\text{marked}},\x,\y)$, at fixed marking.

 Consider a deformation $\delta$ i.e. a tangent vector to that family.
 It induces a deformation $\delta\y=\Omega$ with $\Omega$ a meromorphic 1-form, and choosing $\gamma=\hat C(\Omega)$, we have \beq \delta\y = \Omega = \int_{\hat C(\Omega)} B. \eeq Then, Rauch's variational formula \cite{Rauchvar} implies that \beq \delta B = \int_{\hat C(\Omega)} \omega_{0,3}. \eeq In other words, $\partial_\gamma$ are tangent deformations that conserve the fundamental 2nd kind differential. \er